michael-zucchetta/bauta/Readme.md

 DATA_FOLDER/dataset/augmentation/backgrounds/train
 ```

-# Optional questions for generating the dataset
+### Optional questions for generating the dataset
 During the script execution, a few questions will be asked:

 * The Base path where all the data will be stored

-* The path with the CSV files containing the list of images (optional).
+* The path with the txt files containing the list of image urls or paths (optional).
-Only the first two columns will be considered: the first will be used as id, the second as image url (if the CSV contains only one column, then, it will use the hash of the image as id)

-* If the path of the CSVs file will not be provided, the class names will be asked
+* If the path of the txt file is not provided, the class names will be asked

-* The path of the CSVs with the list of background URLs (optional)

 ## Training